Lee Emerson (musician)

 Lee Emerson Bellamy (May 15, 1927 – December 2, 1978) was an American music singer and songwriter.
 As Lee Emerson, he was manager for Marty Robbins, Bobby Helms, Jimmy C. Newman, and George Jones.
 He also was a songwriter for Robbins along with Joe Babcock and Jim Glaser.

 Death

-He was shot and killed by business associate and fellow songwriter Barry Sadler, who was sentenced to 30 days in a Nashville workhouse for the killing.
+He was shot and killed at the age of 51 by business associate and fellow songwriter Barry Sadler, who was sentenced to 30 days in a Nashville workhouse for the killing.